smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 #### 4.7.1.3 Hybrid Query Payload

 The security query is able to contain JSON data as well as binary data.
-During the handshake the TLS handshake data is send as binary data.
-In case of an error a notification is send with an error code and error message as JSON data.
-See Error Handling for details.
+During the handshake the TLS handshake data is sent as binary data.
+In case of an error, a notification is sent with an error code and error message as JSON data.
+See "Error handling" section for details.

 <table width="100%">
   <tr><td align="center">Binary Query Header</td></tr>